Skip to the main content

 You may feel like you have no experience, but your transferable skills can help when you apply for a job.
 Consider the skills you already have, such as leadership skills from team sports or presentation skills you learned in class.
 These are the same skills many employers are looking for.

-You can also look at developing your skills before you apply for a job.
+You can also develop your skills before you apply for a job.
 Consider some of the following ways to add experience to your resumé:

 • Volunteer in a related field